Is it a mockumentary? Or is it life imitating art, imitating life, during Kingdom Come?

 Weakness: The storyline meanders a bit, but still fun.

-WTF Moment: When the homemade trailer of Pineapple Express 2: Blood Red is filmed with a handheld camcorder, expect no flashy special effects, but plenty of ridiculousness.
+WTF Moment: The homemade trailer of Pineapple Express 2: Blood Red is filmed with a handheld camcorder, so expect no flashy special effects, but plenty of ridiculousness.

 – “You brained him.”

 – “I don’t want to die at James Franco’s house.”

 – “I’m sure the Green Goblin can afford some more bacon.”